Is Benevity the best corporate giving platform for you?

 A brief background on Benevity

-Founded in 2008, Benevity is a legacy platform that offers a suite of features in their enterprise plans such as giving, volunteering, micro-actions, global activities, and more.
+Founded in 2008, Benevity is a legacy CSR platform that offers a suite of features that include employee giving, volunteering, micro-actions, global activities, and more.

-Benevity has grown largely through acquisitions of smaller companies, for example Grantstream in 2015 and Alaya in 2020, and has reportedly had difficulty integrating these disparate platforms into a single, coherent technology stack.
+Benevity has grown largely through acquisitions of smaller companies (e.g. Grantstream in 2015 and Alaya in 2020) and has reportedly had difficulty integrating these disparate platforms into a single, coherent technology stack.
 This is likely a leading contributor to a frequent customer complaint that the Benevity platform feels disjointed in the admin experience and that program data is challenging to extract.
-In fact, an admin may have to log into as many as four separate reporting systems – two for Spark, and one each for Grants and the ERG module.
+In fact, to extract data, an admin may have to log into as many as four separate reporting systems – two for Spark, and one each for Grants and the ERG module.

 More facts about Groundswell:

-• Groundswell is the first corporate giving platform that provides employees with individual donor-advised funds – a massive leap forward in employee giving.
+- Groundswell is the first corporate giving platform that provides employees with individual donor-advised funds (DAFs)– a massive leap forward in employee giving.

-• Groundswell is founded by a team with deep experience in the nonprofit sector.
-CEO Jake Wood previously founded and led one of the nation’s leading disaster response organizations, Team Rubicon, from 2010 through 2011.
+- Groundswell is founded by a team with deep experience in the nonprofit sector.
+CEO Jake Wood previously founded and led one of the nation’s leading disaster response organizations, Team Rubicon, from 2010 through 2021, and has received numerous awards for his work in the social impact sector.

-Additionally, Benevity will often assess ad hoc fees to customers.
+Additionally, Benevity will often assess ad hoc fees to customers for incremental services.
 Want to send an off-cycle donation to a charity?
 There’s a fee for that.
 Want to add volunteer rewards?
 There’s a fee for that.
 Want to get support from your client success manager during a campaign?
 There’s a fee for that.

 Bottom line: there’s no cost-certainty with Benevity.